 Is it true that procrastination can make you more productive?
 Well, it depends on your personality and how well you can handle the stress.

-Sometimes, waiting until the last minute to do a task helps keep you focused better on it because you are rushing to meet a deadline.
+Sometimes, waiting until the last minute to do a task helps you focus better because you are rushing to meet a deadline.

 Like how goal setting works.
 You give yourself a deadline to hit the goal.
 A goal without a deadline is not a goal, but a wish, right?
 Hence, putting a deadline allows you to work on the project better.